albifnt/Thermal-Energy-Storage-Simulation/README.md

 <figcaption>Fig.2 - Basic operation of a TES.</figcaption><br><br><br>

 ## Governing equations
+The equations governing the temparature exchange between the fluid and the solid are:

+$` ε ρ_f C_{p,f} {∂T_f\over ∂t} + ε ρ_f C_{p,f} u_{f,i} {∂T_f\over ∂x} = k_f {∂^2T_f\over ∂x^2} + h_f ( T_s - T_f ) `$

+$` (1 - ε) ρ_s C_s {∂T_s\over ∂t} = k_s {∂^2T_s\over ∂x^2} - h_v ( T_s - T_f ) `$

+where:

+$` ε `$ : porosity

+$` ρ_f `$ : fluid density

+$` ρ_s `$ : solid density

+$` C_{p,f} `$ : fluid specific heat at constant pressure

+$` C_s `$ : solid specific heat

+$` k_f `$ : fluid thermal conductivity

+$` k_s `$ : solid thermal conductivity

+$` h_f `$ : fluid heat transfer

+$` h_v `$ : volumetric heat-transfer

+The numerical method adopted for the discretization of the governing equation is the Finite Volume Method (FVM).
+The FVM is based on two basic ideas:
+1. Solving the integral form of the governing equation
+2. Evaluating fluxes through the cell averages by using “reconstruction”

+## Order Verification Study
+The purpose of the Order Verification Study consists of analysing and evaluating the spatial discretization of the approximate equations (only the spatial discretization).
+This analysis is extremely important, precise and it also offers the possibility of finding programming mistakes.
+By testing the implementation through the Order Verification Study, we can determine if the spatially discretized equations are consistent or not: a model achieves consistency when it approaches to the exact solution as the grid spacing is reduced, while it is called inconsistent when this does not happen.
+According to the definition of consistency, the implementation of the equation is tested by reducing the grid spacing and monitoring if the results approaches to the exact solution.
+This is called Grid-Refinement Study.
+The only problem is that we do not know the exact solution of the mathematical model, for this reason we need a method that allows to assess the consistency of the semi-discretized model and at the same time to check if its actual order of accuracy is equal to the nominal order of accuracy.
+This can be achieved by using the Method of Manufactured Solution (MMS).
+The idea behind the MMS is really simple and can be explained in 5 points:
+1. Choice of the form of the manufactured solution
+2. Generation of the analytical source term that is obtained by applying the governing equation to the manufactured solution
+3. Resolution of the discretized governing equation with the analytical result got at point 2 acting as source term, by reducing the grid spacing
+4. Evaluation of the errors between the exact manufactured solution and the discretized manufactured solution
+5. Determination of the order of accuracy

+## Storage Design Study
+The Storage Design Study consists of finding the optimal dimensions (diameter and height) given the volume, in other words, the dimensions which maximise the exergy efficiency and the capacity factor.
+The exergy efficiency is defined as:

+$` \frac{Ex_{d,out} - Ex_{d,in}}{Ex_{c,in} - Ex_{c,out}} `$

+where the symbol ̇$` Ex `$ is the exergy flux (the subscripts $` c, d `$ indicate the charging and the discharging phase respectively and $` in, out `$ indicate the inlet and the outlet), defined as:

+$` ∫ mx_f C_{p,f} [T - T_0 - T_0   ln(\frac{T_0}{T})] dt  `$

+where $` mx_f `$ is the mass flow rate.

 ## Structure of the code
 The code is composed of three main parts: